ajkessel/reacjibot/README.md

 ```
 Will cause any message tagged with the train emoji 🚋 to be posted to the local room with the alias #public_transportation.
 You can define as many actions as you want, although currently the system is limited to posting to one room per emoji reaction.

+In the cross-posted channel, the message will have the emoji appended to the end which serves as a hyperlink back to the original message.

 Note the YAML parser is fussy and needs a space after the colon for the mapping to work correctly.
 You will also need to put the room name in quotes if you use the fully qualified room name (!room_id:server.tld) as opposed to the alias.

 ## TODO items